VinaybalepurDevops/upgradecsassignment/README.md

 Once these are installed follow the steps
 ```
- * Create docker images for backend, frontend and mysql database
+ * Create docker images for backend, frontend and mysql database using the repo
  * Tag and Push the images to AWS ECR
  * Use these images in the ECS applation
  ```